xAdSFx/AddToStartMenu/README.md

-# Create Start Menu Shortcut
+# Add to Start Menu

 This script adds a context menu option to create a Start Menu shortcut for any file.